BinduMadhuriK/OIBSIP/README.md

 - Project: **EMAIL SPAM DETECTION WITH MACHINE LEARNING**
 - Description: We’ve all been the recipient of spam emails before.
 Spam mail, or junk mail, is a type of email that is sent to a massive number of users at one time, frequently containing cryptic messages, scams, or most dangerously, phishing content.
 In this Project, we have to use Python to build an email spam detector.
 Then, we need to use machine learning to train the spam detector to recognize and classify emails into spam and non-spam.
 - Dataset Provided: [SMS Spam Collection Dataset](https://www.kaggle.com/datasets/uciml/sms-spam-collection-dataset)
-- Libraries used:
+- Libraries used: Numpy, Pandas, Matplotlib, Seaborn, re, wordcloud, nltk and scikit-learn
-- Models used:
+- Models used: Logistic Regression, Random Forest Classifier, KNN Classifier, Naive Bayes Classifier, SVM Classifier, Bagging Classifier, AdaBoost Classifier, Gradient Boosting Classifier, XGBoost Classifier and Decision Tree Classifier
 - Repository: The project's GitHub repository can be found at [TASK 4](https://github.com/BinduMadhuriK/OIBSIP/tree/main/TASK%204).

 ## TASK 5